utility-code/functionFinder/README.md

 Example Usage
 -------------
+> This also takes Jupyter notebooks into account

     import functionvis
     functionvis.mainrunner()

-> This also takes Jupyter notebooks into account
+In case you want to change the output on a specific format

+    import functionvis
+    functionvis.mainrunner(".", "svg")

+You can also specify the path

+    import functionvis
+    functionvis.mainrunner("path-to-dir", "svg")

 Install
 -------